sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Github Actions
    - concept is important, we don't care which CI tool you use
+   - Do the demo of setting the environment variables and (maybe set 4 of them early and the add the 5th one and show the output GitHub actions or show the result from pal-tracker-distrubuted app)

 - What CD mean to you?
    - deployment to production should be a business decision